 I would like to thank Jackie Reiss for agreeing to be my Vice Captain and am looking forward to working with her over the coming year to retain the growth and success of our section and the Club overall.

-It looks as though it will be a while before we can resume our normal activities and swing a club again but when we do, I look forward to spending time on and off the course with friends, old and new, and wish you all a great golfing year.
+I look forward to spending time on and off the course with friends, old and new, and wish you all a great golfing year.